 When it comes to waging war, you can never know too much about the other side.
 So, if you want to win that War on Flies, grab a pencil and take our quiz.
-Then check your answers on page 54.
 Chances are, you’ll learn some fun fly facts to share around the barn and boost your fly-warfare expertise.

 Test Your Fly IQ